- Individual camp capacity has been reduced to 10 campers per class.

 If your child has a severe allergy that may require an EpiPen, please send one with your camper on the first day of camp in a plastic bag labeled with your child’s first and last name and an emergency phone number.
 This EpiPen will need to stay at the Museum until the last day of camp, at which time it will be returned to you.
 All camp staff are trained on how to administer EpiPens.
 In the event that we use an EpiPen for your child, you will be contacted immediately.

-Drop-off and pick-up for all camps will occur at the Museum entrance on Harwood Street at the intersection of Flora Street (where the big water fountain is).
+Drop-off and pick-up for all camps will occur at the Museum's main entrance.
 Drop-off for morning camps begins at 8:45 a.m.; afternoon camp drop-off begins at 12:45 p.m.
 Pick-up for morning camps is from noon to 12:15 p.m.; afternoon camp pick-up runs from 4:00 to 4:15 p.m.
 Please remain in your car for drop-off and pick-up.

 Campers will only be released to an authorized adult with photo ID.
 All authorized adult names and phone numbers are required when you register your child for camp.